 Dr. Allen began her academic career an Assistant Professor at Carnegie-Mellon and the University of Pittsburgh, and was the Associate Dean for Research and Scholarship at Georgetown University Law Center.
-She holds both a J.D. from Harvard Law School and a Ph.D. in Philosophy from the University of Michigan.
-Her B.A. is from New College, Florida.
+She has been a Visiting Professor Harvard University, Yale University, Princeton University and universities in Israel and Japan.
+She holds a J.D. from Harvard Law School and a Ph.D. in Philosophy from the University of Michigan.
+Her B.A. is from New College, Florida